Sofia-Romanenko/Labs_ML/Labs/README.md

 3. Find Top 10 most important (for example, in terms of TF-IDF metric) words from each chapter in the text (not "Alice"); how would you name each chapter according to the identified tokens?
 4. Find the Top 10 most used verbs in sentences with Alice.
 What does Alice do most often?

-# Lab 3 — Algorithms implementation
+# Lab 3 — Backpropagation

 1. Apply the logistic regression method using the functions in the notebook «Logistic Regression as a Neural Network – BP alg.ipynb” to predict the biological response of a molecule